alonrot/mbrl_with_daisy_robot/README.md

 Project features
 ----------------
- + Real-time communication interface between the robot and the algorithm.
-It supports wired and wireless communication.
+ + Real-time communication interface between the robot and PETS with vision in the loop.
  + Hierarchical control loops at high frequencies are enabled using multiprocessing.
- + Custom communication framework based on TCP/UDP
+ + Custom socket communication framework based on TCP/UDP.

 Infrastructure for interfacing with Daisy
 =========================================